 Some of the leaves will be easier to identify than others.
 For example, Horse Chestnut (a.k.a. ‘conker tree’) leaves are quite distinctive with their fan of multiple sections (see the 2nd row, last image on the right on the poster for our example).
 In contrast, hazel and lime leaves are quite similar to one another.
 One easy clue to tell them apart is that lime leaves are slightly shiny, whereas hazel leaves are extremely matt.
 And, of course, they have very different seeds once those appear (the lime seed clusters are quite beautiful as you can see on the poster in the 3rd row, 2nd image from the right).

 Another interesting factor to point out to children is that some of the leaves come in different colours.
 Beech leaves, for instance, can be green or deep burgundy, brown or dark purple depending on which variety of beech a child locates.
 It’s similar for acers, which can be green, yellow, red or a deep purple/maroon.
 Acers however, are more likely to be found in gardens and parks than in the countryside.
 Some are a little like miniature sycamores, only rather more delicate and fancy!
-And, come autumn, they also have ‘winged’ seeds like sycamores.
-Soon after this, deciduous leaves will turn brown for the autumn leaving only evergreens remaining green — as the name suggests — over the winter.
-Nature is fascinating and very educational!
+And, come

 This activity is a great opportunity for children to open their eyes to the natural world.
 By looking at nature more deeply, they’ll see the finer details that may have been overlooked.
 Nature is incredibly varied and interesting when you take the time to look closely and discover it properly.
 It’ll teach children about the natural world, the seasons, the changes in plants and trees at different times of the year, the circle of life, and so much more.
 Getting out, close to nature, is also incredibly beneficial to children.
-From busting stress, improving well-being, supporting the EYFS and boosting exercise, to improving concentration and even academic grades, nature’s benefits are immense for children as well as adults.
-Click the bold green link to learn more.
+From busting stress, improving well-being, supporting the EYFS and boosting exercise, to improving concentration and even academic grades,

 Once children have collected them, leaves can inspire various other creative activity ideas for children.
 For example, has your child ever tried leaf rubbing (putting a leaf under paper and scribbling over it to reveal the leaf structure), leaf pressing (pressing leaves between pages of a heavy book to allow them to dry and flatten), or leaf printing (painting a leaf with paint then pressing it onto paper to offset the leaf’s form as an image)?
-These are just a few examples of the fun and creative activities children can do with leaves.
-Follow the bold green link for lots more!
+These are just a few examples of the

-With World Bee Day arriving on the 20th of May and National Children’s Gardening Week arriving on the 24th, it’s an excellent time for a flower-growing activity for children — including under-fives.
+With World Bee Day arriving on the 20th of May and National Children’s Gardening Week arriving on the 23rd for 2026, it’s an excellent time for a flower-growing activity for children — including under-fives.
 More specifically, the growing of bee-friendly flowers — from seeds — will be an excellent way to celebrate World Bee Day and support these adorable little creatures.
 Bees, butterflies, and other pollinators are incredibly important for the world, being largely responsible for pollinating the crops, including nuts, seeds, fruits and vegetables, that we rely on for food.
 Yet they are under threat with numbers dwindling severely in recent years.
 Without bees and other pollinators, the world’s animals, plants, trees, and flowers would be in real danger.
 Today’s bee-friendly flower-growing activity is therefore an incredibly worthwhile one for children to get involved in.
 It’s fun, highly educational for little ones, and will help to make the world a better place!
 Little ones, let’s get growing!

 Unless seeds are available from friends and family or harvests from previous years, parents of under-fives will need to source them.
 However, that’s easy and can be incredibly inexpensive.
 Most supermarkets sell seed packets and, if not, there is a whole range of online stores to choose from (